Q: What classes can I race at KMRC?

 Q: Do I need to be a member to race at KMRC?

-A: No although as a member you do get a discounted race day entry as well as a say in how the club is run via our AGM, Remember membership to KMRC is only £30 and can save you a massive £60 through the course of a seasons racing !!!
-For 2016, ONLY Club members will score club championship points.
-You have to be in it to win it !
+A: No although as a member you do get a discounted race day entry as well as a say in how the club is run via our AGM, Remember membership to KMRC is only £30 and can save you a massive £60 through the course of a seasons racing !!! and even more if you have children that race as your membership entitles free junior membership

 Q: What skill level do I need to be to race at KMRC?